Kwiatens/FloV3R/README.md

 I recommend applying soldermask to the board.
 For doing vias you can electroplate them or use a wire from RJ45 cable so that you insert them into the via and solder it from both sides.

 ### FloV3R R1 Mainboard:
-The mainboard of the headset is an dual layer PCB.
+The mainboard of the headset is a dual layer PCB.
-Headset uses iluminated ping-pong balls for tracking, PSMoveService makes this possible.
+Headset iluminates a ping-pong ball with a single NeoPixel, we use it for tracking via PSMoveService.
-For doing that we use a single NeoPixel.
+The board is pretty simple to assamble, you can look up schematics for it here: [To Do]

 > Neopixel with cables:
 ![IMG_20240205_185522214](https://github.com/Kwiatens/FloV3R/assets/110034652/f8a02026-e44f-48e7-b214-850d3dad86cc)